particle-iot/Microphone_PDM/README.md

 });
 ```

-An equivalent way would be to store the data in a temporary buffer.
-This is appropriate if you need to perform lengthier operations
+An alternate way would be to store the data in a temporary buffer.
+Use the `copySamples()` method instead to store in multiple buffers in a queue if you need to do
-or if your processing could block.
-Use the `copySamples()` method instead.
+lengthy blocking operations.
+Since the number of DMA buffers is small and fixed, copying to larger buffers is appropriate.

 ## Examples